 Matt’s experience encompasses all manner of revenue and construction contracts; equipment supply and warranty agreements, long-term parts and services agreements; operating and maintenance agreements; electric interconnection and transmission agreements; fuel supply and transportation agreements; and ownership, joint venture and equity participation agreements.

-Matthew Bush is a senior associate in the Supreme Court and Appellate group and the Complex Litigation group.
+Matthew Bush is a senior associate in the Complex Litigation group and the Supreme Court and Appellate group.

 Mark Caterini counsels sellers, acquirers, investors, lenders and underwriters on the tax planning and structuring of transactions, including taxable and tax-free corporate mergers, spin-offs, stock, asset and joint venture acquisitions and related financing.

 Mark also has extensive experience in crossborder tax planning especially with matters involving the US controlled foreign corporation, passive foreign investment company and foreign tax credit provisions of the US tax law and the application of the US treaty network.
 Mark’s work includes numerous partnership and joint venture transactions for the formation of, and investment in, renewable and alternative energy projects, project financings and securitizations.

 Richard Chirls, a New York tax partner, focuses his practice on the tax aspects of public finance transactions.
 He has served as the head of Orrick’s nationally recognized Public Finance Tax Group.